singhshekhar/EDA/README.md

 # EDA
-this is the exploratory data analysis with python
+This is the exploratory data analysis with python